 17 Must-Have Features for Agile Software Development and Best Trello Alternative

 Trello is a very useful and convenient tool that told the world about Kanban.
-It is suitable for managing any projects.
-However, Trello’s versatility is also its drawback – once you need something more specific, for example, a Burndown chart, WIP limits or time tracking for software development or agile development, this is when troubles begin.
-You need to look for plugins or register in a third-party software, for example, in Toggl and pay $9 (!) for the ability to track time and view the simplest time reports.
+It is suitable for managing any project.
+However, Trello’s versatility is also its drawback – once you need something more specific, for example, a Burndown chart, WIP limits, or time tracking for software development or agile development, this is when troubles begin.
+You need to look for plugins or register in third-party software, for example, in Toggl and pay $9 (!) for the ability to track time and view the simplest time reports.

 The main difference between Hygger and Trello is that Trello supports only Kanban style boards with a limited feature set.
 This restricts the ability to plan a sprint, schedule a release, track versions’ history or prioritize ideas for further product development.
 Hygger has several board types: Kanban, Backlog, Sprint and Roadmap.

 Here is what Hygger offers for software development that Trello is missing because of its versatility

 - Swimlanes, WIP Limits, and Sub-columns

 - Product Backlog, Ideas Scoring, and Priority Chart